nexusboy/IITRopar_CourseRegistrationPortal/README.md

 This is Course Registration Portal for IIT Ropar as part of our Intro to Database management system project work.

+The web application comprises of various portals like course registration,Add/Drop Courses,Ticket generation,Student Portal,HOD office portal, Dean Office Portal, Dean Academic office etc.

-We have used PHP,MySQL,HTML,CSS,JS,Ajax for builting the basic version of the website!
+We have used PHP,MySQL,HTML,CSS,JS,Ajax for building the basic version of the website!

 For running this you just need to download the code and run it on localhost on Xampp software!